 When the artwork is finished, I deliver it to you in tattoo-ready format.

 That means high-resolution files (PNG and PDF), proper proportions for your chosen placement, and clean line work your tattoo artist can stencil from directly.
-You get the original drawing too, if you want it shipped to you—many clients frame theirs as a keepsake.
+You get the original drawing too, if you’d like it shipped to you — many clients frame theirs as a keepsake long after the ink has healed.

 So when you walk into the tattoo shop, your artist doesn’t have to invent anything in the chair.
 They focus on what they do best: putting the line down right.